Translation review can be a difficult process to manage. One simple step will make the entire process go more smoothly.

 Ask your reviewers to review and approve the source document before translation.
 Most review issues come from differences in opinion on the source content.

 Reviewers will likely change the source content via their review.
-This might include deletion of content, addition of content and modification of content that doesn’t match the originally written documentation.
+This might include deletion of content, the addition of content, and modification of content that doesn’t match the originally written documentation.

 Why is this issue important?